kelvtang/pons-nft/contracts/README.md

 ## PonsNftMarket_v1

 This contract declares a simple implementation of the PonsNftMarket resource interface that collects separate commissions for the initial minting and a resale of an NFT.
 On `init()`, this contract utilises the PonsNftMarket update mechanism to activate this implementation.

+## PonsEscrow

+This contract declares the EscrowResource, Escrow, and EscrowManager resources.

+### `EscrowResource`
+The EscrowResource resource contains resources that are locked-up in an Escrow.

+### `EscrowResourceDescription`
+The EscrowResourceDescription struct type represents an amount a Flow tokens and a set of Pons NFT IDs.

+### `EscrowFulfillment`
+The EscrowFulfillment struct type represents capabilities to deposit Flow tokens and Pons NFTs.

+### `makeEscrowResource()`
+This function allows anyone to wrap their resources into an EscrowResource.

+### `submitEscrow()`, `terminateEscrow()`
+This function allows anybody to submit an Escrow, and to terminate Escrows of which they have a reference.

+### `resourceDescription()`, `satisfiesResourceDescription()`, `fullfillResource()`
+These utility functions allow users to compare EscrowResources with EscrowResourceDescriptions, and to release EscrowResources with EscrowFulfillments.

 # Events